77Dice/PND_Notes/Labs/[3]Iptables.md

 > ![picture 1](../images/757f07dd756b276a90b3bd92a17b96a140eb2ed35cdd70c5e495ec8306c1f753.png)

 Every packet pass through a set of hook-chains of multiple tables, each rule inside tables check a match.
-If match, the other rules will be ignored
+If match, other rules will be ignored

 > ![picture 2](../images/076443cd74e3f0e366e1f477ceb76d6fca88ca3e73a10bed722cc2e5d2544463.png)